 Importance of Microeconomics

-- Helpful to formulate economic policies: Microeconomic tools are useful in designing price policy, taxation policy and others in an economy dominated by the public sector.
-It is also useful in designing prices of public utilities in an economy.
+Microeconomic tools are useful in designing price policy, taxation policy, and others in an economy dominated by the public sector.
+It is also useful in designing the prices of public utilities in an economy.

-- Helpful in formulating sectoral policies: There are different sectors such as industry, tourism, trade, and others.
-An understanding each of these sectors is imperative before an appropriate policy is designed for them.
+There are different sectors such as industry, tourism, trade, and others.
+An understanding of each of these sectors is imperative before an appropriate policy is designed for them.

-Microeconomics provides a useful tool to the government while making sectoral decisions.
+Microeconomics provides a useful tool for the government while making sectoral decisions.

-- Helpful in an efficient allocation of resources: Microeconomics efficiently allocates the resources.
-Microeconomic theory explains condition of efficiency in both consumption and production that ensures maximum social welfare.
+Microeconomics efficiently allocates the resources.
+The microeconomic theory explains the condition of efficiency in both consumption and production that ensures maximum social welfare.

-- Helpful in the Study of human behaviour: Microeconomics studies many diminishing forms of human behaviour with the help of the law of diminishing marginal utility, equi-marginal utility, indifference curve and revealed preference theory.
+Microeconomics studies many diminishing forms of human behavior with the help of the law of diminishing marginal utility, equi-marginal utility, indifference curve and revealed preference theory.